mathe00/obsidian-plugin-python-bridge/PYTHON_LIBRARY_DOCS.md

 *   The constructor attempts a quick connection test to the determined URL (`http://127.0.0.1:PORT/`).
 *   It reads the `OBSIDIAN_SCRIPT_RELATIVE_PATH` environment variable (set by the plugin) to identify the current script.
 This is needed for the `get_script_settings()` and event listener registration methods.
 If the variable is missing (e.g., running the script outside Obsidian), a warning is printed, and `get_script_settings()` / event methods will fail.
+*   It reads the `OBSIDIAN_BRIDGE_MODE` environment variable to determine if running in "discovery" mode and disable API calls if necessary.
 *   **Raises:**
-    *   `ValueError`: If `http_port` (if provided manually) is not a valid integer between 1 and 65535.
+    *   `ValueError`: If `http_port` (if provided manually) is not a valid integer between 1024 and 65535.
-    *   `ObsidianCommError`: If the initial connection test fails (e.g., timeout, connection refused, Obsidian not running, plugin inactive, wrong port).
+    *   `ObsidianCommError`: If the initial connection test fails (e.g., timeout, connection refused, Obsidian not running, plugin inactive, wrong port) OR if initialized in "discovery" mode (API calls will be blocked).

 ## Error Handling